Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament & Intelligence of the Red Fox Labrador Retriever 🧠

 Bred to work, the Red Fox Labrador Retriever is a powerful dog that can take on a variety of jobs, such as fish and duck retrieval, material hauling, search and rescue, scenting, and guiding.
 Hunters, farm owners, the military, the police, and even the elderly can find value in the service of these dogs.
 This purebred dog is outdoing and can spend an entire afternoon playing with kids in the backyard.
-They’re social when given the opportunity to be and are fiercely loyal to their family members, especially their pack leader.
+They’re social when allowed to be and are fiercely loyal to their family members, especially their pack leader.

 While the Red Fox Labrador Retriever is typically mellow by nature, they don’t play around when it comes to food.
 Other animals and kids should be kept away from these dogs while they eat to prevent fights and injuries.
 Each dog is different when it comes to activity level, but owners should expect to spend several hours each week outdoors spending quality time with their pups.